 One of the goals of SDSU is to create a genuinely global university.
 Central elements of a global university are to have students studying abroad and an internationally oriented faculty.
 The Office of International Programs (OIP) was established to coordinate and facilitate international programs at SDSU.
 It is particularly focused on increasing the number of students gaining an international experience through study abroad.
 The program also assists international and exchange students coming to campus; providing a diverse campus community.
 Also coordinated by OIP are Chinese culture and language courses and programs offered through the Confucius Institute in conjunction with the Chinese program in the Department of Linguistics and Asian/Middle Eastern Languages at SDSU.
-For additional information, refer to the International Programs Soffice at 760-768-5501.
+For additional information, refer to the International Programs section in this bulletin or call the International Programs Office at 760-768-5501.